swift-server-community/mqtt-nio/README.md

 ## MQTT Version 5.0

-Version 2.0 of MQTTNIO added support for MQTT v5.0.
+The main branch of MQTTNIO (will be released shortly as version 2.0) has support for MQTT v5.0.
 To create a client that will connect to a v5 MQTT broker you need to set the version in the configuration as follows

 ```swift
 let client = MQTTClient(